"Sort" isn't really the term: it's commonly called the dedupe key or merge key.

 And, if you did deliberately create duplicates, there could be consequences down the line depending on your region's opt-in compliance regulations.
 It may also impact your deliverability rates, depending on how well structured your system is and how much emailing you do - note that Marketo's unsubscribe functionality (Durable Unsubscribe - Marketo Docs - Product Docs) means that if one lead with this email address was unsubscribed, all would be.
 All in all, multiple different people with the same email address is something to avoid.

 There are other ways to enable your contacts to register multiple people for an event which, while a bit more advanced to set up, would work better.
-This post is one example: How to Use Marketo Forms to Register Multiple Event Attendees.
+This post is one example: The specified item was not found..
 There are other ways as well, including the use of additional form sections to note the additional attendee details in custom fields on the contact record of the primary registrant (this does not support the creation of additional leads, so will not show additional attendees in your reporting, but is a mechanism for capturing their data).

 Hope that helps.